-A. Our label is run by musicians and is for musicians, songwriters and producers.
+A. Our label is run by musicians, songwriters and producers and is for musicians, songwriters and producers.
 Our people think of our label in the same way they think of a band they are in.
 Everyone works together to help the success of everyone.

 We offer worldwide digital distribution to our artists and have limited promotion, which is primarily left to the artist and his/her team.
 We believe it takes a team to make an artist successful and we help our artists build their team.
 As a label, we are one member of that team.

 Our artists have access to educational material to help with their art, craft and business.
 When an artist has a contracted release on our label we give them access to two of Rick Barker's music business courses that we purchased.
 Rick Barker is Taylor Swift's former manager.

 The success of our label is dependent on the success of our artists and the success of our artists is dependent on the success of our label.
 When everyone is working to help each other success is inevitable.

 A. Our first requirement is that your song must have lyrics that address the topics of peace, non-violence, anti-war, or the teachings of religious profits without sounding like a religious song.
 Listen to our artists to get a general idea of what we are looking for.